molsonkiko/JsonToolsNppPlugin/docs/RemesPath.md

 ----
 `str(x: anything) -> string`

-Returns the string representation of x.
+Returns the string representation of `x`, unless `x` is a string, in which case it returns a copy of `x`.

 ---
 `zfill(x: anything, padToLen: int) -> string`